Civil rights pioneer and face of gay marriage dies at 95

 Lyon and Martin, who had by then been together more than 50 years, were secretly swept into the clerk’s office.
 They exchanged vows before a tiny group of city staff members and friends, according to a 2008 Associated Press story.
 Afterward they went to lunch, just the two of them.

-“Of course, nobody down there knew, so we were left to be by ourselves like we wanted to be,” said Martin.
+“Of course, nobody down there knew, so we were left to be by ourselves like we wanted to be,” Martin said.
 “Then we came home.”

 “And watched TV,” added Lyon.

-Note: This story has been corrected to accurately spell Kate Kendell.